A defender of Eritreans’ human rights

 Immigration affects everyone in Switzerland, but some people more directly than others.
 Veronica Almedom, who arrived from Eritrea as a baby with her family, is now an activist for the human rights of Eritreans.

-“A lot of communication and information work still has to be done with politicians,” she says.
+“There's a great deal of communication and information work still to be done at a political level,” she says.

 Almedom grew up in Martigny in French-speaking Switzerland and is now a student at the University of Geneva.
 Since 2016 she has been a member of the Federal Commission on Migrationexternal link.